danielburgoyne7/Computer-Music/README.md

 # Computer-Music
+'Computer Music' (2020-21) is an algorithmic, data-driven music program, written in Max and Python 3.7.

+The program maps to music live data relating to the computer user, their computer and the ways in which the two interact, utilising appropriated sonification methods applied to algorithmic music.

 ## HOW TO RUN THE COMPUTER MUSIC PROGRAM:
 *Operating system:
 Windows 10 or Mac OSX El Capitan (or newer)*